-Teachers of WOIW
+Support Team & Teachers of WOIW

 LEAD TEACHER AND FOUNDER Owner of Omaroti Well of Indigenous Wisdom School, Olatokunboh Obasi has been working in the wellness field for over 15 years.
 She is a yoga and dance instructor, clinical herbalist, nutritionist and birth doula.
 Committed to community holistic health, social justice, and education, she works heavily in community service and African Traditional Medicine.
-She inherits Ifa from her father's lineage and is an Iyaawonifa and is a Tekina (a Taino word meaning holder of community service) in her adapted home of Boriken.
+She inherits Ifa from her father's lineage and is an Iyanifa and is an Elder Tekina (a Taino word meaning holder of community service) in her adapted home of Boriken.
 Presently, she coordinates Herbalists without Borders International on the island providing devotional service to people in need.
+She is also a board member of the American Herbalist Guild coordinating the Indigenous People's Committee.
 A guest presenter and teacher of many conferences she’s originally from Africa, her travels around the world are extensive as she integrates traditional knowledge of herbs, with her western education.
 She received her Master’s of Science from Maryland University of Integrative Health.
 Olatokunboh is multilingual, loves cooking, gardening and creating art.
 She is a mother of 3 young adults and she continues to learn from her children through challenge and tribulation as she shares her journey of life with them and the human family.
 Description of Experience Olatokunboh (Ola) works with clients clinically in private sessions to provide wellness and holistic health through herbal medicines.
 Her experience covers all dis-ease states including diabetes, pain management, adjunct cancer support, chronic and acute digestive concerns and reproductive health support for both men and women.
 Her practice of herbalism is primarily but not limited to the Ayurvedic tradition.
 Medical history and tests, assessments of iris, pulse and tongue, and custom-made herbal formulations are amongst holistic modalities that she uses to clinically approach guiding clients to wellness!
 Teaching Technique Olatokunboh is the primary teacher for WOIW.
 She teaches the majority of the classes in indigenous style; teaching her students how to create practice, how to unlearn and learn critical thinking, how to learn from the earth library and learn how to rely on self study.
 While this style is not for everyone, it has shown a life changing impact on those who have achieved from the course.
 Olatokunboh believes in mentorship and lasting relationships with her students.
 Part of being teacher is being leader and a relative in the field of herbal medicine.
 She cares for all her students deeply.

 ELDER INDIGENOUS TEACHER